hongaar/bandersnatch/README.md

 - Name (string, required) is used to identify the argument.
 Can also be an array of strings, in which case subsequent items will be treated as command aliases.
 - Description (string, optional) is used in --help output.
-- Options can be provided to change the behaviour of the argument.
+- Options can be provided to change the behavior of the argument.
 Object with any of these keys:
   - `optional` (boolean) makes this argument optional.
-  - `variadic` (boolean) eagerly take all remaining arguments and parse as array.
+  - `variadic` (boolean) eagerly take all remaining arguments and parse as an array.
-    Only valid for last argument.
+    Only valid for the last argument.
   - ...

 #### `command.option(name, description, options)`